MESHGuides are summaries of research relevant to school teachers. They are translations of theory to practice.

-Step 1: Submit your idea here.
+If you want to submit a guide, please telephone Prof. Marilyn Leask from the Editorial Team on +44 7568520447 to discuss your ideas first or email enquiries@meshguides.org.
 The editorial board will be back to you within two weeks.
-Make sure the editorial team has agreed your proposal before following the instructions below as we do not publish duplicates.
+Make sure the editorial team has agreed your proposal before following the instructions below as we do not publish duplicate Guides.
+Existing Guides are extended to include new knowledge rather than duplicated.

-Step 2: Submit your MESHGuide (MG) to editorialteam@meshguides.org.
+Step 2: Create your Guide following the advice below and submit your draft MESHGuide to editorialteam@meshguides.org.
 Feel free to contact the editorial team while you are writing if you have queries.
-Submissions to the editorial team email address are automatically placed on the weekly editorial team meeting agenda.
+Submissions to the editorial team email address are normally placed on the weekly editorial team meeting agenda.

 Step 3: You will be allocated an editor with expertise in your subject area.
-When they have agreed your guide with you, the guide will be passed to the Central Editorial Board for final checks who then pass your guide on for publishing.
-You will be notified when the guide is published so that you can tell others who are interested.
-Authors from member organisations have access to data which shows where the guide is being accessed.
+When they have agreed your Guide with you, the Guide will be passed to the Central Editorial Board for final checks who then pass your Guide on for publishing.
+You will be notified when the Guide is published so that you can tell others who are interested.
+Authors from member organisations have access to usage data which shows where the guide is being accessed.

 Creating your guide

-Use WORD to create your document.
-What you will submit is a word document which a reader may wish to print off.
-It will include a table giving the headings to be used in the MESH CPD Guide structure.
-In the document each heading will have a paragraph that is part of your MESHGuide (MG) information.
-The headings in your document match the headings in the boxes but the sequencing may be different.
+First use WORD to create the print version of your Guide.
+What you submit is a word document which a reader may wish to print off.
+It includes a grid giving the headings which form the MESHGuide grid structure.
+In your word document, i.e. your draft Guide, each heading will be followed by a paragraph.
+The headings in your word document match the headings in the boxes in the grid but the sequencing may be different.

 Main title